Top Five Uses of Construction Loan Management Software

 1. Collecting, Parsing, Analyzing, and Structuring Draw Documentation

-If you have tackled any construction draw request up until now, then you must have come face to face with the seemingly insurmountable quantity of documentation that accompanies every internal and external request, every decision, every action and it seems, every thought as well.
-From draw disbursement requests, the AIA G702, the AIA G703, invoices, to lien releases and many more important documents that need to be processed and approved, automating manual administration tasks seems to be the Deus ex Machina that everyone prays for.
-Especially the lenders.
+If you have tackled any construction draw request, then you come face to face with the seemingly insurmountable quantity of documentation that accompanies every internal and external request, every decision, every action—from draw disbursement requests, the AIA G702, the AIA G703, invoices, to lien releases, and many more important documents that need to be processed and approved.
+Automating manual administration tasks is the answer to reducing the manual burden.
+Platforms that incorporate machine learning have made life infinitely easier for lenders by automating numerous processes, eliminating the risk of human error, and making hours-long tasks manageable in a matter of seconds.
+Let’s take a look at a machine learning in banking use case, shall we?

 2. Obtaining Approvals